Independent vs Dependent Clauses

 3) Since frequent studying helps college students earn better grades, students can often be found working together in the library.

-Notice that when the subordinating conjunction occurs at the beginning of the sentence, there is a comma after the dependent clause.
-When the subordinating conjunction occurs after the independent clause (in the middle of the sentence), a comma is not necessary.
+Notice that when the dependent clause comes at the beginning of the sentence (example 3), it is followed by a comma.
+When the dependent clause comes after the independent clause (examples 1 and 2), a comma is not necessary.

-Style Matters: Now look at your own writing.
+Practice: Now look at your own writing.
 Focus on one paragraph, and locate independent clauses and dependent clauses in that paragraph.
 Do you have several independent clauses standing alone as simple sentences?
-Find two simple sentences and combine them by adding a dependent word to one of them, and add a comma if necessary.
+Find two simple sentences and combine them by adding a subordinating conjunction to one of them, and add a comma if necessary.
 Make sure, however, that the sentences in your paragraph are not all the same type.
 Try putting the dependent clause at the beginning of some sentences and the end of others.
 Remember that variety makes writing more interesting.